7.6. Using OpenSCAP with the atomic scan command

 atomictool for container management, enter the following command:

 yum install atomic

-atomic scancommand as a backend for scanning images and containers.
-Red Hat recommends choosing the OpenSCAP scanner bundled in the rhel7/openscap container image which is located in the registry.access.redhat.com image registry:
+atomic scancommand as a back end for scanning images and containers.
+Red Hat recommends choosing the OpenSCAP scanner bundled in the rhel7/openscap container image in the registry.access.redhat.com image registry:

 atomic scancommand.
 It currently supports two scan types targeting Red Hat Enterprise Linux systems.
 To list supported scan types, enter the following command:

 7.6.1.
 Scanning Docker-formatted Images and Containers for Vulnerabilities Using